hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 And maybe a final comment?

 <!-- !split -->
-## Doconce: example on slide code with cells
+## Grid layout of slide: MxN cells

-One can introduce a table-like layout with MxN cells and put slide elements in various cell.
-A cell with position MN is surrounded by `!bslidecell MN` and `!eslidecell` tags.
-Below is an example with a bullet list to the left and a figure to the right (two cells, numbered 00 and 01).
+Example with a bullet list to the left and a figure to the right (two cells: 00 and 01):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~